PM-Notes/Prince2/README.md

 - Issues with the definition of the scope
 - Which people, specialist equipment & resources are needed
 - Are targets for time, cost, quality, scope, risk & benefits achievable (the 6 aspects of performance)

-### Stage Plan (for each management stage)

-Defined as:

-> A detailed plan used as a basis for project management control throughout a management stage.

-### Team Plan (optional)

-Covers the work of the team during a stage and are optional.

 Plans need to contain: